Skip to main content

 A blustery walk along Whittier's waterfront introduced me to my first taste of "Weird Alaska" when I encountered a suit-wearing gentleman on the shoreline singing opera toward the water.
 I also met a few of the local birds like Steller's jays, magpies, and ravens, which all happen to live in Arizona.
 In sharp contrast, a new species of gull for me, black-legged kittiwakes, breed in the area.
 Disappointedly however, the excited flock of gulls off the bow of the ship were glaucus-winged gulls.

-Puffins were actually the number one bird on my shortlist of new birds to find.
+The puffin was actually the number one bird on my shortlist of new birds to find.
 Alas, I discovered that it was closer to Seward, sixty miles away on the Kenai Peninsula and where my ship was not heading, where a birder was more likely to encounter this adorable-looking seabird.

 Rough seas greeted us as we left the sound overnight and entered the Gulf of Alaska.
 On one of the remotest stretch's of Alaska's coast the next morning, low skies prevented us from getting a view of Mount Saint Elias rising more than 18,000 feet.
 It trails Denali as the second highest peak in the United States - but not in North America where mountains in Canada and Mexico are taller.
 By mid-afternoon we were finally entering the protection of Yakutat Bay, delayed an hour by the heavy seas.
 Thanks to our onboard naturalist, Sandra, the visit was also a crash coarse in glaciers.